Here you will find FACTS and frequently asked questions about the Austrian Film Institute’s REGULATIONS regarding green filming, sorted by topic.

 Contact: greenfilming@filminstitut.at

-All general information, collaborations and news can be found on our Green Filming page
+All general information, collaborations and news can be found here:

 Documents for Green Filming for submitting a project

-All information on project development can be found on our Green Filming funding page
+All information on project development can be found here:

-The 5% of the financing will be retained until the project is completed and at the latest until the “Final Green Report” has been reviewed.
+The 5% of the financing (Green Bonus) will be retained until the project is completed and, at the latest, until the mandatory final report, the ‘Final Green Report’, has been reviewed.

 No. Applying for the Green Bonus is not mandatory.

-No. The Green Bonus is only available when applying for automatic ÖFI+ funding.
+No. The Green Bonus is only available when applying for automatic funding programme ÖFI+.

 If, after receiving funding from the BMWKMS, automatic ÖFI+ funding including Green Bonus is applied for, the regulations of the Austrian Film Institute regarding green filming must be applied.